-1. All documents electronically filed must be submitted in a PDF format using Adobe Acrobat version 7 or higher and must also be in a text searchable format, i.e., Optical Character Recognition (OCR).

-2. Each document should be filed as a stand-alone document; however, if a document references an attachment, it must be attached to the document.

-3. When submitting an original will to the business office for a Petition for Probate that was previously e-Filed, the submitting party must include the probate case number on the stiff backing.

-4. Pleadings that contain more than one exhibit/attachment/tab must include electronic bookmarks with links to the first page of each exhibit/attachment/tab and titles that identify the exhibit/attachment/tab number or letter and briefly describe the exhibit/attachment/tab.
-Additionally, the court encourages the use of electronic bookmarks in electronic documents for each heading, subheading, and document components, such as table of contents, points and authorities, declarations, and proofs of service.

-5. If submitting a proposed order, an e-mail address for the submitting attorney or party must be notated in the form/pleading header for a conformed copy to be returned.

-6. Any document that is filed on a day that the court is closed or after 11:59 p.m. shall be deemed to have been filed on the next court business day.

-7. Notwithstanding California Rules of Court, rule 2.257(c)(1), Letters that are electronically filed must contain a signature of the appointed individual(s) in the affirmation section of the applicable form.
+- 1. All documents electronically filed must be submitted in a PDF format and must also be in a text searchable format, i.e., Optical Character Recognition (OCR). - 2.
+Each electronically filed pleading must be submitted in a single PDF.
+Combined pleadings filed pursuant to California Rules of Court, rule 3.1112(c) must also be filed in a single PDF.
+Multiple PDF documents are not to be filed in connection with a single pleading. - 3.
+When submitting an original will to the business office for a Petition for Probate that was previously e-Filed, the submitting party must include the probate case number on the stiff backing. - 4.
+Pleadings that contain more than one exhibit/attachment/tab must include electronic bookmarks with links to the first page of each exhibit/attachment/tab and titles that identify the exhibit/attachment/tab number or letter and briefly describe the exhibit/attachment/tab.
+Additionally, the court encourages the use of electronic bookmarks in electronic documents for each heading, subheading, and document components, such as table of contents, points and authorities, declarations, and proofs of service. - 5.
+If submitting a proposed order, an e-mail address for the submitting attorney or party must be notated in the form/pleading header for a conformed copy to be returned. - 6.
+Any document that is filed on a day that the court is closed or after 11:59 p.m. shall be deemed to have been filed on the next court business day. - 7.
+Notwithstanding California Rules of Court, rule 2.257(c)(1), Letters that are electronically filed must contain a signature of the appointed individual(s) in the affirmation section of the applicable form.